Experts For Avoiding Bloc Politics In Pak-US Relationship - UrduPoint

 Experts For Avoiding Bloc Politics In Pak-US Relationship

-Experts on Wednesday said that bloc politics in Pakistan-US bilateral relationships should be avoided to ensure better relations between the two in diverse sectors

-ISLAMABAD, Dec 7 (UrduPoint / Pakistan Point News - 7th Dec, 2022 ) :Experts on Wednesday said that bloc politics in Pakistan-US bilateral relationships should be avoided to ensure better relations between the two in diverse sectors.
+ISLAMABAD, Dec 8 (UrduPoint / Pakistan Point News - 8th Dec, 2022 ) :The experts on Thursday said that bloc politics in Pakistan-US bilateral relationships should be avoided to ensure better relations between the two countries in diverse sectors.

 They were speaking at a roundtable conference on the 'US-Pakistan Relationship' jointly organized here by the Islamabad Policy Research Institute (IPRI) and the United States Institute for Peace (USIP).
 The conference reviewed the level of the existing Pak-US relations and choreographed a roadmap for intensive cooperation on a broader horizon between the two countries.